Skip to Content

 Women (and female animals) are banned from Mount Athos

-Philippi is all about gold, wine, murder, mayhem, Alexander the Great and St. Paul.
+This ancient city was all about gold, wine, murder and mayhem – with Alexander the Great and St. Paul playing starring roles.

 Intrigued?
 Then read our post on the ancient Philippi ruins.